menu

 Demographics

-The percentage of people in Vinita Park who are college-educated is somewhat higher than the average US community of 21.84%: 26.28% of adults in Vinita Park have at least a bachelor's degree.
+The overall education level of Vinita Park is somewhat higher than in the average US city of 21.84%: 26.28% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Vinita Park in 2018 was $31,618, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $126,472 for a family of four.
 However, Vinita Park contains both very wealthy and poor people as well.